Old European hydronymy: Krahe's influence on other scholars

 Antonio Tovar, with preliminary studies in Berlin, later professor of the University of Salamanca, was professor for Comparative Linguistics in Tübingen from 1967 to 1979.
-Together with Manuel Agud and Koldo Mitxelena he prepared an unedited etymological dictionary of the Basque language.
+Together with Manuel Agud and Koldo Mitxelena he prepared an etymological dictionary of the Basque language.

 Other authors

 Other authors concerned with old European hydronomy are listed below.

-Xavier Delamarre is a French linguist whose standard work is Dictionnaire de la langue gauloise (2nd revised and augmented edition Paris, 2003), with the subtitle "Une approche linguistique du vieux-celtique continental".
-This is in fact the most comprehensive publication on Gaulish words.
-Slightly more than 800 terms appear in alphabetical order derived from Gaulish-Greek, Gaulish-Etruscan and Gaulish-Latin or solely Gaulish inscriptions, printed classical languages, coins and some terms of Celtic substrate in Occitan.
+Xavier Delamarre is a French linguist whose standard work is Dictionnaire de la langue gauloise: Une approche linguistique du vieux-celtique continental ('Dictionary of the Gaulish language: A linguistic approach to continental old Celtic'; 2nd edition, 2003).
+This is the most comprehensive publication on Gaulish words, with more than 800 terms in alphabetical order, derived from Gaulish–Greek, Gaulish–Etruscan, Gaulish–Latin, or solely Gaulish inscriptions, printed classical languages, coins, and some terms of Celtic substrate in Occitan.
 He presents all cases of appearance of toponyms and hydronyms in question, cites authors and roots, showing alternatives, and classifies, if necessary, as uncertain or questionable.
 He shows all river name examples with prefixes.
 For example, see "comparison of old hydronyms" adding "water", "clear", "hard stone", etc.

-The German linguist Theo Vennemann suggested in 2003 that the language of the old European hydronyms was agglutinative and Pre-Indo-European.
+The German linguist Theo Vennemann suggested in 2003 that the language of Old European hydronyms was agglutinative and Pre-Indo-European.
 This theory has been criticised as being seriously flawed, and the opinion accepted more generally is that hydronyms are of Indo-European origin.